inveniosoftware/docs-invenio-rdm/docs/releases/v13/upgrade-v13.0.md

 This approach will create a new virtual environment and leaves the v12 one as-is.
 If you are using a docker image on your production instance this will be the option you choose.

+!!! warning "Risk of losing data"

+    Your virtual environment folder a.k.a., `venv` folder, may contain uploaded files.
+If you kept the default location, it is in `<venv folder>/var/instance/data`.
+If you need to keep those files, make sure you copy them over to the new `venv` folder in the same location.
+    The command `invenio files location list` shows the file upload location.

 ##### Step 1